DRR

 name: imageLaterality, type: String, default: U

-Defines the laterality of the image with a DICOM tag.
+Defines the laterality of the image using a DICOM tag.

 Positioner Type